Baby Sweating in Sleep – Causes & Solutions

 3. Room Temperature

-High room temperature can also make the baby sweat excessively at night.
+The temperature of the baby’s room can also make the baby sweat excessively at night, as is the case with adults.

-If your baby sweats abnormally while he/she is asleep at night, then you may have something to worry about.
+If your baby sweats abnormally while he is asleep at night, then you may have something to worry about.
 There are some health conditions that may lead to abnormal sweating in babies while they are asleep at night.
+Let’s take a look at some of them.

 1. Congenital Heart Disease